-Green - Trigger Sensitivity Values 1 - 20 (factory default 5)
+Green - Trigger Sensitivity

+Values 1 - 20 (factory default 5)

 Trigger sensitivity is the amount of time that the trigger has to be released before the next trigger pull is allowed.

-In some situations with too low of a value, the marker may begin to shoot full-auto.
+In some situations with too low of a value, the DM6 can register more trigger pulls than what was actually pulled.
+This can cause the DM6 to shoot full auto, even in semi-automatic mode.
+To fix this, set trigger sensitivity setting higher.

-Red - Dwell Values 5 - 30 (factory default 18)
+Red - Dwell

+Values 1 - 30 (factory default 18)